Where is sperm produced?

 How long does it take for sperm to refill?

-While it takes approximately 74 days for a single sperm cell to become fully mature, sperm production occurs continuously in the adult male, leading to the production of 100-300 million sperm cells per day.
-For this reason, a male’s sperm reserve may be temporarily decreased by ejaculation, but there is no long-term depletion because sperm is constantly being produced. xiii
+While it takes approximately 74 days for a single sperm cell to become fully mature, sperm production occurs continuously in adult males, leading to the production of 100 to 300 million sperm cells per day.
+For this reason, although a male’s sperm reserve may be temporarily decreased by ejaculation, there is no long-term depletion because sperm is constantly being produced.xiii

-A study by Mayorga-Torres et al (2015) investigated sperm count and sperm functional quality in men who gave daily samples of semen for two weeks, after a 3 to 4 day period of abstinence.
+A study by Mayorga-Torres et al (2015) investigated sperm count and sperm functional quality in males who gave daily samples of semen for two weeks, after a three- to four-day period of abstinence.
 They found that the total sperm counts and semen volume were lower during the daily ejaculation period, but observed no impact on sperm concentration, motility, morphology, and other quality parameters following the daily ejaculations.xiv

 How long should one abstain from ejaculation before giving a semen sample?

-The World Health Organization (WHO) recommends abstaining from ejaculation for at least two but no more than seven days prior to giving a semen sample.xv There is conflicting data as to whether shorter or more extended abstinence can further improve semen parameters.
-For example, men with below average semen parameters may see improvement with more prolonged abstinence, while those with normal semen analyses may benefit from not abstaining more than 24 hours.xvi,xvii,xviii
+The World Health Organization (WHO) recommends abstaining from ejaculation for at least two days but no more than seven days prior to giving a semen sample.xv There is conflicting data as to whether shorter or more extended abstinence can further improve semen quality.
+For example, males with below-average semen parameters may see improvement with more prolonged abstinence, while those with normal semen analyses may benefit from not abstaining more than 24 hours.xvi,xvii,xviii

-Those with known DNA fragmentation issues may also want to avoid longer abstinence before providing a sample.
-A study by Agarwal et al (2016) found that a shorter ejaculatory abstinence period of 1 to 2 days was associated with lower DNA fragmentation, resulting in healthier sperm that were more likely to fertilize an egg.xix
+Individuals with known DNA fragmentation issues may also want to avoid longer abstinence before providing a semen sample.
+A study by Agarwal et al (2016) found that a shorter ejaculatory abstinence period of one to two days was associated with lower DNA fragmentation, resulting in higher sperm health and sperm that were more likely to fertilize an egg.xix

 How is sperm health defined and tested?

 Sperm health is defined by parameters measured in semen analysis, the main test for studying male infertility.
-Semen analysis is completed by collecting a sperm sample obtained through masturbation following an abstinence period of 2 to 7 days.
+Semen analysis is completed by collecting a sperm sample obtained through masturbation following an abstinence period of two to seven days.
 The semen contents are then analyzed and the semen is evaluated under a microscope.xx

-Parameters measured on a semen analysis include semen volume, sperm concentration, total sperm number or sperm count, morphology, vitality, progressive motility, and total motility.
+Parameters measured in a semen analysis include semen volume, sperm concentration, total sperm number or sperm count, morphology, vitality, progressive motility, and total motility.

 What problems can there be with sperm?

 Certain health conditions can impact sperm production, with those impacts ranging from low sperm count to male infertility.
-Some of these conditions include:
+Here are some conditions that can affect sperm:

-• Sperm delivery: ejaculation problems (e.g., erectile dysfunction, premature ejaculation, and retrograde ejaculation) usually do not affect the sperm themselves, but rather the delivery of the sperm to the egg in natural conception
+- Sperm delivery: ejaculation problems (e.g., erectile dysfunction, premature ejaculation, and retrograde ejaculation) that usually do not affect the sperm themselves but rather the delivery of sperm to the egg in natural conception

 How to improve sperm health

-A number of interventions are available to increase sperm production and promote normal sperm count, ranging from medications to lifestyle modifications.
+Several interventions are available to increase male reproductive health and promote normal sperm count, ranging from medications to lifestyle modifications.

-Clomiphene is a medication that can be prescribed to potentially improve sperm parameters and production.
-A study of infertile men found that clomiphene improved both sperm motility (from 59.7 to 90.9 million/ml) and sperm concentration (from 50.7 to 72.5 million/ml), although these values did not reach statistical significance.xxiv
+Clomiphene is a medication that can be prescribed to potentially improve the sperm production cycle and sperm parameters.
+A study of infertile males found that clomiphene improved both sperm motility (from 59.7 to 90.9 million/mL) and sperm concentration (from 50.7 to 72.5 million/mL), although these values did not reach statistical significance.xxiii

 A systematic review by Ahmadi et al (2016) observed that antioxidant supplementation can improve sperm parameters.
-Specifically, they found that supplementing with vitamin C, vitamin E, and Coenzyme Q10 improved sperm parameters in males.xxv In another study of 690 men taking vitamin E in combination with selenium, 52.6 percent of the participants showed improvement in sperm motility, sperm morphology, or both.xxvi
+Specifically, they found that supplementing with vitamin C, vitamin E, and Coenzyme Q10 improved sperm parameters in males.xxiv In another study of 690 males taking vitamin E in combination with selenium, 52.6 percent of the participants showed improvement in sperm motility, sperm morphology, or both.xxv

-A 2021 study of 263 healthy men showed that the Mediterranean diet and increasing exercise improved sperm concentration, motility, and morphology.xxvii The Mediterranean diet includes a high intake of vegetables, legumes, fruits, nuts, grains, fish, seafood, and olive oil.
+A 2021 study of 263 healthy males showed that following the Mediterranean diet and increasing exercise improved sperm concentration, motility, and morphology.xxvi The Mediterranean diet includes a high intake of vegetables, legumes, fruits, nuts, grains, fish, seafood, and olive oil.

-Furthermore, diets rich in processed meat, soy foods, potatoes, full-fat dairy and total dairy products, cheese, coffee, alcohol, sugar-sweetened beverages and sweets have been associated with lower quality of semen in some studies.
-As far as fecundity is concerned, a high intake of alcohol, caffeine, red meat, and processed meat by men may also have a negative influence on the chance of pregnancy or fertilization rates in their partners.xxviii The magnitude of dietary and lifestyle interventions on improving semen analysis parameters is not completely defined, and additional research is required to determine which factors are most likely to improve male fertility.
+Furthermore, diets rich in processed meat, soy foods, potatoes, full-fat dairy and total dairy products, cheese, coffee, alcohol, sugar-sweetened beverages, and sweets have been associated with lower semen quality in some studies.
+A high intake of alcohol, caffeine, red meat, and processed meat by males may also lower fertilization rates and the chance of pregnancy in their partners.xxvii Exactly how much dietary and lifestyle interventions can improve semen analysis parameters is still unclear, and additional research is needed to determine which factors are most likely to improve male fertility.

 Conclusion

 The production of sperm occurs throughout a biological male’s life, starting at puberty and continuing over his lifespan.
-This is in contrast to the production of eggs in women, who are born with all the eggs they will ever make and therefore have a more finite reserve.
+In contrast, females are born with all the eggs they will ever make and, therefore, have a more finite reserve.

 Multiple factors can influence the production and health of sperm cells, including certain medical conditions and lifestyle factors.
-Men concerned with male fertility issues can work with their doctors to assess sperm health and implement strategies to improve it if needed.
+Males concerned with fertility issues can work with their doctors to assess their sperm health and implement strategies for improvement if needed.

 i Alvin M., et al. Testicular Disorders.
 Williams Textbook of Endocrinology, 19, 668-755.e17